ethz-msrl/ethercat_ros_configurator/readme.md

 The specific version of the package used while testing can be found at [soem_interface](https://github.com/leggedrobotics/soem_interface/tree/7b7bed29d8dfe1d0ef17c8e42a4aab07b6b393df).
 At the time of writing this readme, the latest version of the package should work, if it fails, checkout the specific commit hash in the link after cloning the repository.

 ### EtherCAT SDK Master
-This package presents a nice base class for implementation of EtherCAT slave devices through the [SOEM Library](https://github.com/OpenEtherCATsociety/SOEM.git).
+This package presents a nice base class for implementation of EtherCAT slave devices by providing high level EtherCAT functionalities over the [SOEM Library](https://github.com/OpenEtherCATsociety/SOEM.git).
 Add the package to your workspace by running the following commands:
 ```bash
 cd /path/to/your/catkin/workspace/src
 git clone https://github.com/leggedrobotics/ethercat_sdk_master.git